 This is similar to the above except that the dividend per share is substituted for the EPS.
 It is a crude measure of the return to shareholders, but it does ignore capital growth which is often much higher than the return for dividends.

 This is the number of times the current year's dividend could have paid out of the current year's profit available to ordinary shareholders.
 It is a measure of security.
 A high figure indicates high levels of security.
 In other words, profits in future years could fall substantially and the company would still be able to pay the current level of dividends.
 An alternative view of a high dividend cover is that it indicates that the company operates a low dividend distribution policy.

 Realm has 5 million ordinary shares of 25c each in issue.
 The stock market price of the shares just before its year end is $3.00 each.
 The dividend yield for companies in the same sector as Realm is 5%.
-Realm has paid an interim dividend of $200,000, and its profit after tax is $1,250,000.
+Realm has paid an interim dividend of $200,000, and its profit for the year is $1,250,000.

-i. the final dividend (in pence per share) to be declared such that Realm's dividend yield would equal its market sector
+i. the final dividend (in cents per share) to be declared such that Realm's dividend yield would equal its market sector

 ii.
 Realm's P/E ratio

 i.
 A dividend yield of 5% of a share price of $3.00 would be achieved if total dividends for the period were 15c ((15/300) x 100 = 5%).
 An interim dividend of $200,000 on 5 million shares would be 4c per share.
 Thus the final dividend would need to be 11c per share.